asheghi/NeoBase/packages/docs/src/pages/docs/clients/javascript/js-client.md

 ```

 ### Login
-Authenticate user of your project. it returns a `token` which is used for authorization.
+Authenticate user. it returns a `token` which is used for authorization.

 you need to store this token, and return this token via a function that is passed as `getToken`
 option in client options.